-When $\theta{nB} \lesssim 80^\circ$, but $\gtrsim 50^\circ$, standing whistlers are observed upstream from the bow shock, as in the laboratory 80 , at least when $\beta << 1$ and the Mach number is low; i.e., when M $\lesssim 3^{22,50}$.
+When $\theta{nB} \leq 80^{\circ}$, but $\geq 50^{\circ}$, standing whistlers are observed upstream from the bow shock, as in the laboratory 80, at least when $\beta << 1$ and the Mach number is low; i.e., when $M \leq 3^{22,50}$.
 When θ{nB} falls below about 50°, the character of the shock is altered radically.
 Empirical results from satellite observations have therefore divided the shock into two broad categories, quasi-perpendicular and quasi-parallel.
 Quasi-perpendicular shocks have a monotonic, sawtooth, or wave-step magnetic profile, and resemble the perpendicular shock in being sharply defined, although the ramp through which the field rises to its downstream level is thicker than in the very specialized perpendicular case.
 Quasi-parallel shocks have multigradient magnetic profiles, are thicker yet, and do not feature a clearly-definable boundary between upstream and downstream field or plasma.

 The entire range of θ{nB} has been surveyed statistically by many shock passages with many satellites.
-The asterisks in Figure 1, however, mark those more restricted parts of the range which have been observed at high-resolution with comprehensive, but still incomplete instrumentation and with two or more spacecraft at once.
+The asterisks in Figure 1, however, mark those more restricted parts of the range which have been observed at highresolution with comprehensive, but still incomplete instrumentation and with two or more spacecraft at once.